-I chose these videos because they closely sum up many of the concepts that allowed me to have a decades-long career without always being aware of what I was actually doing right.
-Or why it worked.
-It just did.
 It helps to be confident, not meek.
-Competent, no arrogant.
-I got over those hurdles pretty quick.
-While I knew I was not proficient, I was definitely passionate.
+Competent, but not arrogant.
+Thanks to the talent of my band mates I got over any fears or anxiety I had about being on stage pretty quickly.
+While I knew I was not entirely proficient, I was definitely passionate.
 I was always prepared.
 I knew the sound I wanted from my instrument and I worked with intent to get it.
 Like Charlie Watts, I love the drums for the part they play within the band and the music.
-So, with that singular goal I created on the drums what I wanted to hear in the music.
-And it worked.
+So, with that goal always in mind I played what I instinctively felt the music dictated.
+Always thoughtful.
+Never random or indecisive.
+It wasn’t always perfect, but it worked.
+Don’t take my word for it, listen to these guys.

 Todd Sucherman

 Todd was my go-to coach on Drumeo for 4 years.
-He’s also the drummer for one of my all-time favorite bands, Styx.
-That really caught my attention.
-Discovering his unparalleled passion for coaching helped to reignite my love of the drums following a stroke in 2009, heart surgery in 2012 and nearly 10 years of indifference to my instrument.
-I had also grown extremely tired of certain attitudes within the music industry itself.
+He’s also the drummer for Styx, one of my all-time favorite bands.
+Discovering his unparalleled passion for coaching helped to reignite my love of the drums following my stroke in 2009 and heart surgery in 2012.
+I had also grown extremely tired of certain attitudes within the music industry itself and Todd’s easygoing personality brought me back to earth.

 https://toddsucherman.com/